Pilot and Feasibility Projects

 PI: Morgan Walls, MD, Boston Medical Center

-• Summary: This project seeks to provide an in-depth understanding of the potential barriers and facilitators to the successful implementation of guideline-recommended care or interventions for children with ASD.
+• style=”padding-left: 30px;”>Summary: This project seeks to provide an in-depth understanding of the potential barriers and facilitators to the successful implementation of guideline-recommended care or interventions for children with ASD.
 The researchers will conduct a series of focus groups with primary care providers to assess barriers and facilitators to the implementation of clinical practice guidelines for overweight and obesity in children with ASD in primary care.
 A community advisory board will be used to review the progress and results of the research, help disseminate information, and assist in planning and implementing future projects and interventions.
 The goal is that these focus group findings will directly inform the dissemination of expert recommendations developed by the Healthy Weight Research Network (HWRN) on caring for obesity for children with ASD in primary care.

 2015 Pilot & Feasibility Funded Project Summaries